rubel75/mstar/README.md

   * `[-up/-dn]` tells `mstar` to read `case.mommat2[up/dn]` files (needed for spin-polarized calculations or calculations with spin-orbit coupling).

   * `[-settol 1.0e-5]` or `[1e-5]` is (optional) degeneracy energy tolerance [Ha], which is max dE for 2 states to be considered as degenerate (default value is 1.0e-6 Ha).
 Eigenvalues of states that are physically expected to be degenerate (for example light and heavy holes in GaAs at Gamma point) are not exactly the same for numerical reasons.
 If we treat them as non-degenerate states, a large error will occur due to the term p^2/dE when dE -> 0.
 These states need to be "bundled" together and treated as degenerate.
-It is recommended to inspect eigenvalues (in the case of GaAs it will bet top valence band) and evaluate the energy difference dE between states that should be treated as degenerate.
+It is recommended to inspect eigenvalues (in the case of GaAs it will be the top valence bands) and evaluate the energy difference dE between states that should be treated as degenerate.
 Then set the tolerance slightly greater than this value.

 ### Output